 Note: The methods in this article can be applied to all cuts of meat, not just turkey.

-The Physical Signs to Tell if My Delicious Turkey Has Thawed
+The Physical Signs to Tell if Your Turkey Has Thawed

 Even someone with very little experience in the kitchen should know when meat is frozen.